How to switch between relational quantum clocks: Introduction

 \section{Introduction}

 In non-relativistic and special relativistic physics, we are used to time $t$ being described as a non-dynamical parameter or family of parameters with respect to which dynamical degrees of freedom evolve.
 While such a conception of time has been extremely successful in describing experiments, it is important to remind oneself that this is an idealization and that such an `externally given' time can never actually be measured in a physical experiment.
 Any real experiment determining the dynamics of some quantity $Q$ is based on a clock $T$ and any clock is a physical system itself.
 At best, the experimenter can hope that $T$ features a simple and monotonic behavior in the external $t$.
-However, as shown in \cite{Unruh:1989db}, no physical clock, described by quantum theory itself, can provide a perfect measure of the abstract $t$ as it would always feature a non-vanishing probability for occasionally running backwards in $t$.
+However, as shown in \cite{Unruh:1989db}, no physical clock, described by quantum theory itself, can provide a perfect measure of the abstract $t$ as it would feature either a non-vanishing probability for occasionally running backwards in $t$ or states corresponding to different clock readings that are not perfectly distinguishable.
 This is related to Pauli's observation \cite{pauli} that there is no observable for time in standard quantum mechanics.
 Hence, even if one wanted to determine $Q(t)$, one can only determine $Q(T)$.
 There is no possibility to verify that $T\propto t$; at best one could try to synchronize clocks and employ some other clock $T'$ and check $T(T')$, etc.

 Any physical notion of time is thus a {\it relational} one and so measured and defined by {\it physical} temporal reference systems, which we usually call clocks.
 In particular, we consider coincidences between dynamical systems, often synchronizing one with respect to another, when recording time evolution in practice.
 Owing to the universality of quantum theory, every temporal reference system is ultimately quantum in nature and so a fundamentally relational description of physics faces the task to consistently describe dynamics relative to quantum systems.